Ashtvakrasana, or the Eight-Angle pose, was named after a noble Yogi Ashtavakra. There is a magical inspiration after practising Astavakrasana.

-He was the son of king Kagola who cursed him to have curves on his body when he was in his mother’s womb.
+He was the son of king Kagola, who cursed him for having curves on his body when he was in his mother’s womb.

-It is a balancing pose and comes under an advanced series of Hatha Yoga.
-It is practiced after balancing on the palms which require a lot of strength on forearms and elbows.
-Before attempting it, it is highly recommended to practice Bakasana and Chaturanga Dandasana.
+It would help if you practised this asana after balancing the palms, which requires a lot of strength on the forearms and elbows.
+Before attempting it, we highly recommend practising Bakasana and Chaturanga Dandasana.

 How to practice Astavakrasana or Eight-Angle Pose?

 Ashtvakrasana should be practised in a yoga class after proper warm-up and finishing the primary series of Asanas.
 There should be a lot of practice of wrists movements, shoulders rotation, elbows extensions, and arm stretching.
 The sequence of practising Astavakrasana will be as follow: –

 - It balances on palms, and there should be enough practice of Crow Pose.
 Then, finally, it prepares the body to adopt the Eight-Angle pose.

 - Take all your body weight on your forearms, lean forward, and pay attention to the forefingers.
 It is required to make a firm grip over there.

 - After bending your elbows, twist the lower back and place one of the hips on the alternative elbow.